ted-tanner/entries-backend/Readme.md

 * Get web app running
 * Figure out how to do timezone-aware dates
 * Create delete handlers (and db::utils) for budget and entry
+* Create edit handlers (and db::utils) for user, budget, and entry
 * Get email delivery set up
   * OTP
   * Forgot Password